Ezekiel 44 – The Prince and the Priests

 i.
 “Tithe and be rich.
 See Malachi 3:10.”
 (Trapp)

 d.
-The priest shall not eat anything, bird or beast, that died naturally or was torn by wild beasts: Things that died naturally or were killed in some kind of accident were not to be food for the priests.
+The priest shall not eat anything, bird or beast, that died naturally or was torn by wild beasts: Things that died naturally or were killed in some kind of accident must not be food for the priests.
 This would violate the principle of not touching dead bodies (Ezekiel 44:25), but also be an expression of their trust that God would provide.
-They did not have to scavenge for food as some animals might.
+They will not have to scavenge for food as some animals might.